MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M10-empower-workforce-copilot-legal/5-use-researcher-agent-prepare-brief.md

 7. If Researcher displayed the updated table as a separate response rather than including it in the risk brief, then ask it to combine the table and risk brief into one document.
 If it suggested this action in a suggested prompt, then select and submit it; otherwise, submit this request yourself.

 8. Ask Researcher to turn this risk brief into a downloadable Word document.
 If Researcher creates the document, then save it to your OneDrive as **Boulder Risk Brief – Executive Summary.docx**.
-    <br/><br/>If Researcher can’t generate a downloadable document (which it couldn’t do during our testing), then perform the following steps:
+    <br/><br/>If Researcher tells you that it can’t generate a downloadable document, then perform the following steps to manually create a document:

     1. Select the **Edit in Pages** icon that appears at the end of the content.